Trainability barriers and opportunities in quantum generative modeling: Results

 Part of the power of \textit{quantum} generative models is that they can be used to continuously parameterise and express distributions over discrete data with exponential support.
 That is, an $n$-qubit model can be used to model distributions over $2^n$ different $n$-bitstrings.
 However, while the true target distribution may have exponential support, the amount of training data $\Tilde{P}$ is in practise restricted.
 More precisely, for large $n$ (e.g., $n>50$), it is reasonable to assume that the number of bitstrings in the training dataset scales at most polynomially in $n$.
 Similarly, the number of bitstrings samples obtained from the model must also scale at most polynomially in $n$.
 That is, $|\Tilde{P}|, |\Tilde{Q}_{\thv}| \in \OC(\poly(n))$.

 This discrepancy between the polynomial support of the training data and the exponential support of the model, can make it highly challenging to train implicit models using pairwise explicit loss functions.
 In loose terms, the problem is that the only bitstrings that contribute to the evaluation of a statistical estimate of an explicit cost are those corresponding to bitstrings $\tilde{P}$ in the training data.
 To estimate the loss one thus needs good estimates of the model distributions over the support of $\tilde{P}$.
 However, for an implicit model these estimates are obtained via sampling and the set $\tilde{P}$ contains an exponentially small proportion of the total number of bitstrings.
-As such, \textit{for generic models} (we will explain what we mean by generic below), the probability of measuring any bitstring in the training set will also be exponentially small (as sketched in Fig.~\ref{fig:nooverlap}), leading to a poor statistical estimate of the loss.
+As such, \textit{for generic models} (i.e., those using no information about the particular dataset at hand), the probability of measuring any bitstring in the training set will also be exponentially small (as sketched in Fig.~\ref{fig:nooverlap}), leading to a poor statistical estimate of the loss.
+This observation was in fact one of the original motivations for moving away from the KLD and introducing the MMD loss in a quantum context in Ref.~\cite{liu2018differentiable} or follow-up works such as Ref.~\cite{coyle2020born}.